EytanKats/edu_resources/collections/representation_learning_papers.md

 :star: - less than 20 citations at the moment of listing
 :star: :star: - between 20 and 100 citations at the moment of listing
 :star: :star: :star: - between 100 and 500 citations at the moment of listing
-:start: :star: :star: :star: - between 500 and 1000 citations at the moment of listing
+:star: :star: :star: :star: - between 500 and 1000 citations at the moment of listing
-:start: :star: :star: :star: :star: - more than 1000 citations at the moment of listing
+:star: :star: :star: :star: :star: - more than 1000 citations at the moment of listing

 #### Self-supervised learning